gridgain/yardstick/README.md

     # BENCHMARK_WRITER=

     # Comma-separated list of remote hosts to run BenchmarkServers on.
-    # If same host is specified multiple times, then benchmark server will
-    # be started on that host multiple times.
+    # If same host is specified multiple times, then benchmark server will be started on that host multiple times.
     SERVER_HOSTS=localhost,localhost

     # Comma-separated list of remote hosts to run BenchmarkDrivers on.
-    # If same host is specified multiple times, then benchmark driver will
-    # be started on that host multiple times.
+    # If same host is specified multiple times, then benchmark driver will be started on that host multiple times.
     DRIVER_HOSTS=localhost,localhost

-    # Remote username
+    # Remote username.
     # REMOTE_USER=

     # Comma-separated list of benchmark driver and server configuration parameters.